MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **ServerGosid** - resource id for newly created conflict page

 - **Source** - an enum indicates which event triggered the UI, i.e. created a new redx image, sync error in the sync UI, error dialog displayed, etc.

-#### Office.OneNote.Storage.RealTime.WebSocketSessionInfo

-This event logs WebSocket sync result for both OneNote modern page content sync modern hierarchy sync.
-It is used for figuring out how many unique sync targets when calculating OneNote sync score.
-It is also used for OneNote modern sync performance dashboard.

-The following fields are collected:

-- **CloseReason** - WebSocket close reason, e.g. Abnormal close, etc.

-- **DataIsFreshCount** - number of successful pull requests in the WebSocket session

-- **DeviceSessionId** - Device session ID

-- **DownloadCount** - number of downloads in the WebSocket session

-- **Error** - is basically Exception_Type + Exception_Description + Exception_Code + Exception_Tag

-- **Exception_Code** - a numbered or alphanumeric code used to determine the nature of an error, and/or why it occurred

-- **Exception_Description** - a description of the error

-- **Exception_Tag** - indicate where in the code throws the error

-- **Exception_Type** - the type of the error, e.g. Win32Error, etc.

-- **FirstUpdateSize** - first update message length

-- **HasError** - whether there is an error during the WebSocket session

-- **IsEducationNotebook** - Is the current notebook education notebook or not

-- **IsHierarchyResource** - Is the current resource a page or a section

-- **NotebookId** - OneNote notebook ID

-- **OperationWithError** - in which operation did the error happen, e.g. WebSocket.Close, WebSocket.Open, etc.

-- **ResourceId** - OneNote page or section resource ID

-- **SectionId** - OneNote section ID

-- **ServerSessionId** - session ID used to correlate WebSocket request to onenote.com

-- **SessionDurationInMs** - the duration in milliseconds of the WebSocket session

-- **TenantId** - SharePoint tenant ID

-- **TimeToFirstUpdateInMs** - time in milliseconds taken to receive first update from the server side after the WebSocket session is established

-- **UploadAckCount** - number of acknowledges for upload in the WebSocket session

-- **WebUrl** - PII scrubbed web URL

 ## Services Configuration events